Personal Expression in Photography - Blog Series Article 1

 • Craft – the type of art you practice, photography, painting etc, and your combined knowledge, abilities & skills within the genres of that art

-• Sensibilities – your personal thoughts, feelings & emotions, (plus any other personal drivers) related to the craft you practice
+• Sensibilities – your personal thoughts, feelings & emotions, (plus any other personal drivers) expressed through your craft

 • Creativity – the practice of the craft using the learned toolset of methods & approaches used to reflect one’s imagination or original ideas (inventiveness), this also includes experimentation outside learned approaches